slalom-consulting-ltd/terraform-guidelines/README.md

 ## Workspaces

-Confusingly this means 2 things in the Terraform worls
+Confusingly this means 2 things in the Terraform world.

 ### Old workspaces